erzhan46/netcool-base/README.md

 - /opt/IBM/tivoli/netcool

 3. Dockerfile contains three sections:
-- Create 'system' image from ubi:latest by installing required OS packages, creating ncoadmin group and netcool user and required directoryes
+- Create 'system' image from ubi:latest by installing required OS packages, creating ncoadmin group and netcool user and required directories
 - Install Netcool/OMNIbus in the temporary 'builder' image by uploading and uncompressing Netcool/OMNIbus package, creating ncoadmin group and netcool user and installing Netcool/OMNIbus using provided response file.
 - Copy /home/netcool and /opt/IBM directories from 'builder' to 'system' image and setting up image labels and environment.

 4. Other images build using Netcool/OMNIbus base image should deploy additional functionality and run Netcool/OMNIbus component using netcool user.
-See (https://github.ibm.com/ybeisem/netcool-snmp-probe) for an example how it could be done.
+See (https://github.com/erzhan46/netcool-snmp-probe) for an example how it could be done.